 But the difference between consumer and commercial displays goes much deeper than that.
 Here are four key areas of difference that might make you want to choose commercial digital signage displays instead of consumer ones.

-The first major difference you’ll notice between a commercial display and a consumer display is the design.
+The first major difference you’ll notice between commercial digital signage displays and a consumer display is the design.
 From an aesthetic standpoint, commercial displays are designed to blend in with their environment—think clean, industrial, minimal designs.
 Consumer displays typically have more aesthetic flair and come with a TV stand.

 The designs are also different when you factor in durability.
 Consumer screens aren’t built for the wear-and-tear of prolonged, non-stop use, and are easily damaged if dropped or hit by an object.
 Commercial displays, however, are specifically designed to operate around the clock and are built with encasings that protect from impacts, dust, heat, and other harsh conditions.
 If you need an outdoor digital signage display, a commercial display is pretty much your only option.